microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![The stamp press model is selected.](media/azure-ml-endpoints.png 'Endpoints')

 5. In the stamp-press-model endpoint, observe the current state.
-If the Deployment state is **Transitioning**, this means that Azure Machine Learning is still deploying the endpoint.
+If the Deployment state is **Transitioning** or **Unhealthy**, this means that Azure Machine Learning is still deploying the endpoint.
 Once the deployment state switches to **Healthy**, deployment succeeded and your Azure Machine Learning deployment is ready to be consumed.
 It may take **up to 10 minutes** before the Deployment state is Healthy.

     ![The stamp press model is deployed.](media/azure-ml-deployed.png 'Deployed model')

+    If, after 10 minutes, you still do not have a **Healthy** deployment state, you can [troubleshoot the process locally](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-local), on a machine which has Python, the Azure Machine Learning Python SDK, and the Azure CLI installed.
+Open a command prompt and navigate to the **Resources\Azure ML** folder.
+Then, use the following code to deploy a container locally.
+You will need to fill in your Azure Machine Learning workspace name and subscription ID.

+    ```python
+    from azureml.core.webservice import Webservice
+    from azureml.core.model import InferenceConfig
+    from azureml.core.environment import Environment
+    from azureml.core import Workspace
+    from azureml.core.model import Model

+    ws = Workspace.get(name="<AML workspace name>", subscription_id="<subscription ID>", resource_group="modernize-app")
+    model = Model(ws, 'stamp_press_model')

+    myenv = Environment.from_conda_specification(name="env", file_path="env.yml")
+    inference_config = InferenceConfig(entry_script="score.py", environment=myenv)
+    deployment_config = LocalWebservice.deploy_configuration(port=6789)

+    local_service = Model.deploy(workspace=ws,
+                        name='stamp-press-local',
+                        models=[model],
+                        inference_config=inference_config,
+                        deployment_config = deployment_config)

+    local_service.wait_for_deployment(show_output=True)
+    print(f"Scoring URI is : {local_service.scoring_uri}")
+    ```

+    Wait until the container is running and execute `docker ps -a` to get the container ID.
+Then, run `docker logs <container ID>` to troubleshoot the problem.

 ### Task 5: Test the predictive maintenance model